keysmusician/holbertonschool-machine_learning/math/0x06-multivariate_prob/README.md

 ## About
-In this project, I learned about **joint probability distributions, covariance, covariance matricies, and multivariate gaussian distrbutions.**
+In this project, I learned about **joint probability distributions, covariance, covariance matrices, and multivariate Gaussian distributions.**

 ## Files
 * `0-mean_cov.py`